 Yes you can.
 Instructions.

 Yes, it is possible, you will need to collect the message and the oracles' signatures.
-There are plans to integrate a button into the ALM for this functionality (see https://github.com/poanetwork/tokenbridge/pull/471 if you need to implement this feature immediately).
+A button is built into the ALM for this functionality.

 Yes, attempts are made to replace transactions with a higher gas price after 20 minutes.
 This occurs if it receives a price provided by the gas price oracle, and is repeated every 20 minutes until the transaction is successful.